ZhuEthan/ZhuEthan.github.io/_posts/2019-06-26-My-Reading-List.md

 title: My Reading List
 ---

-I'd like to share some of the books I like very much.
-Some of them are just for fun, some of them do inspire me a lot.
-Here I list them in different buckets with my feeling.
+I'd like to read classic books which I assume won't include too many bias and opinions.
+All opinions are wrong, but some are useful.

 ### Computer Science
 #### Machine learning